Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingLinearPdes.md

     void TestSolvingParabolicPde()
     {
 ```

-Create a 10 by 10 by 10 mesh in 3D, this time using the `ConstructRegularSlabMesh`{.cpp} method
+Create a 10 by 10 by 10 mesh in 3D, this time using the `ConstructRegularSlabMesh` method
 on the mesh.
 The first parameter is the cartesian space-step and the other three parameters are the width, height and depth of the mesh.
 ```cpp
         TetrahedralMesh<3,3> mesh;
         mesh.ConstructRegularSlabMesh(0.1, 1.0, 1.0, 1.0);

 ```

-Our PDE object should be a class that is derived from the `AbstractLinearParabolicPde`{.cpp}.
+Our PDE object should be a class that is derived from the `AbstractLinearParabolicPde`.
 We could write it ourselves as in the previous test, but since the PDE we want to solve is
 so simple, it has already been defined (look it up! - it is located in pde/test/pdes).